Junior Science Research

 You will do this assignment twice.

-Write a "cover letter" that would be appropriate for a high school student looking for a mentor to work for as an intern/volunteer or looking for a mentor that you would like to give you guidance on a project that you are developing.
-Write a letter that is appropriate to your interests or goals.
+Write an email that would be appropriate for a high school student looking for a mentor to work for as an intern/volunteer or looking for a mentor that you would like to give you guidance on a project that you are developing.
+Write an email that is appropriate to your interests or goals.
 Write this letter even if you already have a mentor now.
 Write this letter whether or not you intend to work with a mentor this year.
 Everyone will do this assignment.
 Please note that even though this assignment is described as a "letter" it is actually an email.
 You are not going to be putting pen to paper for this assignment.

 Compose a cover letter where you address the following questions: